Zeouron-script/new/README.md

 - Robot 64

 ## How to use
-1. Use an executor.
+1. Use a scripting utility.
 If you dont have one, these are some recommended executors:
 - Mobile: [Delta](deltaexploits.gg)
 - Desktop: [Swift](getswift.vip)